-The 2012 SURP Poster Symposium was held on August 9th, 2012 in the atrium of Swenson Science Building, University of Minnesota Duluth.
-Twenty students from UMD Chemistry and Biochemistry presented their research posters to a wide range of audience from UMD and external guests.
-The poster presentations were judged by Professors Lynne Bemis, Andrew J. Skildum, Benjamin L. Clarke (DMED Biomedical Sciences), Jonathan Maps, Sergei Katsev (UMD Physics), and Clay Carter (UMD Biology).
-The top three “Outstanding Poster Presentation” Awards went to Christine Hedstrom, Travis Fransen, and Jared Sabin.
+The 2013 SURP Poster Symposium was held on August 8th, 2013 in the atrium of Swenson Science Building, University of Minnesota Duluth.
+Twenty two students from UMD Chemistry and Biochemistry presented their research posters to a wide range of audience from UMD and external guests.
+The poster presentations were judged by Professors Richard Davis (Chemical Engineering), Grant Anderson (Pharmacy), Jonathan Maps (Physics),Jennifer Liang (Biology), Richard Maclin (Computer Science), Matthew Slattery (Biomedical Sciences), Imran Hayee (Electrical Engineering), Brian Gross (Biology), and Marshall Hampton (Mathematics and Statistics).
+The top three “Outstanding Poster Presentation” Awards went to Charles Sieberg, Brandon Edlund, and Christine Hedstrom.
 All participating students were also awarded a "Certificate of Completion".
 Congratulations to all on a job well done!

 In recognition of his outstanding contributions to the organic chemistry of iodine and other hypervalent main group elements, Viktor Zhdankin received the 2011 American Chemical Society (ACS) Award for Creative Research and Applications of Iodine Chemistry.
 The purpose of this award, which is given every two years, is "to support, promote, and motivate global research of iodine chemistry and develop its use and knowledge through applications."
 Dr. Zhdankin has published 220 journal articles and several books, and successfully competed for numerous research grants from the National Science Foundation, National Institutes of Health, Research Corporation, Petroleum Research Fund, Camille and Henry Dreyfus foundation, and other agencies.
 Read more